• Skip to primary navigation

 This warning message is also associated with certain third-party apps that may have obtained the permission to record the screen of your MacBook.

-1. Click on Apple Logo in the top-menu bar and select System Settings or System Preferences in the drop-down menu.
+1. Click on Apple Logo in the top-menu bar and select System Settings in the drop-down menu.

 Open System Settings on Mac